April 19, 2017

 The featured artist for May 2017 will be Caddoan artist Chase Kahwinhut Earles.
 He will display some of his pottery and other art during the month and will be at the site during Archaeology Day from 10 a.m.–5 p.m.
 Earles uses traditional Caddoan throwing and firing techniques and both Spiroan and Red River Caddoan forms and designs.
 He will exhibit a new piece commissioned for Spiro Mounds during this show.

 Spiro Mounds Archaeological Center is a division of the Oklahoma Historical Society and is located three miles east of Spiro, Okla., on Highway 9/271 and four miles north on Lock and Dam Road.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.